mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 The image on the left is a mini scratchpad, you can draw on it with the current brush, allowing small modifications on the fly.

-Brush Name
+Brush Name:
     The Name of your brush.
 This is also used for the KPP file.
 If there's already a brush with that name, it will effectively overwrite it.
 Load Existing Thumbnail
     This will load the existing thumbnail inside the preset.
-Load scratch pad thumbnail
+Load Scratchpad Thumbnail
     This will load the dashed area from the big scratch pad (Section C) into the thumbnail area.
 Load Image